 The table below lists specializations of <mgmtObj> resources that are currently specified in oneM2M Release 4 (referenced in TS-0001 [2] clause 9.6.1.2.1).

 The first group handles CMDH policy management (Communication Management and Delivery Handling), specified in TS-0001 [2] Annex D.12.
+As the Work Item WI-0096 is currently working on an evolution of CMDH based on flexContainers, these resources will not be considered in the present document.

 The second group handles Device Configuration in the Field Domain, defined in TS-0003 Security Solutions and specified in TS-0022 Field Device Configuration.

-The third group handles Device Management in the “classical” meaning, i.e. the remote management of devices (reboot, firmware/software management, configuration, logging, etc.) Most of these <mgmtObj> already have been mapped to SDT <flexContainer> specializations in TS-0023 [1], and for the others a draft has been written to propose such a mapping (see RDM-2020-0077-Adding_new_specializations_to_TS-0023 [1]).
+The third group handles Device Management in the “classical” meaning, i.e. the remote management of devices (reboot, firmware/software management, configuration, logging, etc.) These <mgmtObj> already have been mapped to SDT <flexContainer> specializations in TS-0023 [1].